careinicke/Reinicke/README.md

 # Analysis of Student Loans CFPB data set — 2011 to 2018

-This repository contains data, analytic code, and findings that support portions of the article, “[TKTKTKTK](https://www.google.com),” published Month Date, Year.
+This repository contains data, analytic code, and findings that support portions of the article, “She joined the Army National Guard to get her degree for free.
+She didn’t expect to graduate with $60,000 of student loan debt" TKTK published Month Date, Year TK.
 Please read that article, which contains important context and details, before proceeding.

 ## Data